andreas0x41/coding-tutorial-obsidian/content/index.md

 > [!todo]- less exam relevant
 > Less exam relevant, but still good/helpful to know.
 There are use cases like....

 So all topics that are not exam relevant for all departments listed in the hashtags will have a infobox that explains if and for whom they are exam relevant.
 If a infobox like this is at the start of a header/topic, it applies to the whole topic and all subtopics.
-If it is in the middle of a topic, it usually only applies to a small part and you will find details in the description.
+If it is in the middle of a topic, it applies to the rest of the topic, or only a small part and you will find details in the description.